Aptean/integration-services/README.md

 | Register as consumer | POST consumers |
 |                      |                |

-**Playground**: You can use the Postman collection and environment json to invoke the APIs.
+**Playground**: You can use the Postman collection and environment setup json to invoke the APIs.
+Plugin the subscription info in the environment setup.

 **Webhook receiver**:
 For the http endpoint to be registered as Webhook receiver for AIP you need to implement the following in the API controller: